Esri/storymap-journal/README.md

  * http://myserver.com/MapJournal/index.html?appid=c7ad1a55de0247a68454a76f251225a5

 ## Configuration
 In addition to the configuration offered by the builder, the file `app/config.js` provide various additional settings.
 This is for example the place where you can override some settings like the list of Geocoder services to be used (changes override ArcGIS Online or your Organization default settings).
 See the documentation provided in that file for more details.

 ## Customize the look and feel

 ### Custom color theme
-As Map Journal doesn't yet offer the ability to create a custom theme through the builder, customizing the various colors of the application require to download and configure them through `app/config.js`.
+As Map Journal doesn't yet offer the ability to create a custom theme through the builder, customizing the various colors of the application requires changing the data of your app.
+See [our blog post](https://developerscorner.storymaps.arcgis.com/customizing-theme-colors-in-map-journal-and-map-series-6e45b84c277e) about customizing theme colors.

+You could also download and configure colors through `app/config.js`.
 For example if you are using a Side Panel layout and have kept the default theme, open `app/config.js`, locate the `LAYOUT` property and edit the following line with the desired colors.

 ```
 themes: [